 Royal Hospital for Neuro-disability

 Rosanne Tyas has worked with a variety of client groups for over 30 years including children and adults with a learning disability, adults with mental health needs and dual diagnosis and adults with a neuro-disability.
-She is .presently professional lead for Music Therapy at the Royal Hospital for Neuro-disability.
-She has written articles and provided lectures for music therapy students.
-She has a supervision practise.
+She is presently Professional Lead for Music Therapy at the Royal Hospital for Neuro-disability.
+She has completed the Neurologic Music Therapy Fellowship training in addition to music therapy training and modules in clinical supervision, guided imagery with music and therapeutic songwriting.
+She has written articles, provides lectures for music therapy students and has a private supervision practise.

 EVEN MORE SEMINARS